fionahiklas/pic_large_led_display/README.md

 ### PICKit3

 I've got two of these, one an official device and another Chinese clone.

-The Chinese clone isn't able to drive enough power from USB to run a simple circuit and program a device in-circuit.
-However it seems capable of programming a PIC device using the provided board
+The Chinese clone isn't able to drive enough power from USB to program a PIC device without any external power supply.
+For example when trying to program using the external board with ZIF socket I get an error from the process saying that it's trying to use 5V but only getting 4.875V.

+Actually when I tried this it might have been either the USB cable or the connection to the ZIF board that was suspect.
+Using the official PICkit3 and replugged the board in and it seems to work now.

 #### Project Configuration